Christian Counseling for Difficult Relationships & Boundaries

 It is much more about setting your own personal boundaries, inviting others to respect them, and letting them know what they can expect if they don’t.
 You can set boundaries in love, and, in fact, it may even help the other person to begin to develop healthier ways of interacting.

-There are times, however, that it may be best to end a relationship that continues to be destructive.
-Counseling gives you the opportunity to explore the best options in your unique situation and take the best next steps for you.
+There are times, however, that clients decide to end a relationship that continues to be destructive.
+This is a decision only you can make.
+Counseling gives you the space and insight to explore the best options in your unique situation and take the best next steps for you.

 Maybe you have tried to set boundaries before, but it didn’t work, and you keep getting sucked back into the unhealthy cycles of the relationship.

-Counseling can help you learn more effective ways of setting and sticking to the boundaries, while planning for barriers and pitfalls you might encounter.
+Counseling can help you learn more effective ways of setting and implementing boundaries, while planning for barriers and pitfalls you might encounter.

 It can also help you identify what would need to happen for you to trust that the person has actually changed.
-You will learn how to successfully begin to remove boundaries when you feel the time is right without undermining your own personal expectations.
+You will learn assertive communication skills to help stick to healthy boundaries with love.